leozz37/hare/README.md

 ## 🖥️ Installation

-Installation guid for the CLI Tool and the Golang Library.
+Installation guide for the CLI Tool and Golang Library.

 ### 💻 CLI Tool